5T33Z0/OC-Little-Translated/01_Adding_missing_Devices_and_enabling_Features/CPU_Power_Management/README.md

 #### macOS Ventura, `XCPM` and ACPI CPU Power Management

 In macOS Ventura, Apple deleted the actual *binary* from the `ACPI_SMC_PlatformPlugin.kext` – it's an empty stub now.
 So selecting plugin-type `0` with SSDT-PM doesn't work.
 On top of that, `AppleIntelCPUPowerManagement.kext` was deleted as well.
-So ACPI CPU Power Management is basically non-existant in macOS 13+.
+So ACPI CPU Power Management is basically non-existent in macOS 13+.

 For Ivy Bridge and older that's a problem.
-In order to get proper CPU Manangement on Ivy Bridge and older you have 2 options now:
+In order to get proper CPU Management on Ivy Bridge and older you have 2 options now:

 - **Option 1**: [**Force-enable `XCPM`**](https://github.com/5T33Z0/OC-Little-Translated/tree/main/01_Adding_missing_Devices_and_enabling_Features/CPU_Power_Management/Enabling_XCPM_on_Ivy_Bridge_CPUs) (Ivy Bridge only.
 Doesn't work well) or
 - **Option 2**: [**Re-enable ACPI CPU Power Management**](https://github.com/5T33Z0/OC-Little-Translated/tree/main/01_Adding_missing_Devices_and_enabling_Features/CPU_Power_Management/CPU_Power_Management_(Legacy)#re-enabling-acpi-power-management-in-macos-ventura) (Recommended.
 Requires CFG Lock to be disabled in BIOS)